indahector/haindadiaz.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{}
  I’m a PhD Candidate in the Atmospheric Sciences program at UC Davis, at [Dr Da Yang’s Climate group](https://www.yang-climate-group.org/).
-Among other things I am interested in tropical cyclones (my current research focus) in our changing climate, tropical dynamics and open software.
+Among other things I am interested in tropical cyclones (my current research focus) in our changing climabte, tropical dynamics and open software.
 I am working towards understanding the essential elements in the genesis of tropical cyclones.
 My PhD Studies are mainly funded by the People of México through a CONACYT – UCMexus fellowship.

 \end{biography}